desyops/repository-timeline/README.md

 ## Description
 The DESY Repository Management Tool allows creating nightly snapshots from RedHat/CentOS and/or Ubuntu/Debian repositories.

+The goal is to allow a way of controlling how our repository mirrors are "released" to the different classes of machines managed @ DESY.

+The following scenario should give you an idea:

+Hosts managed at DESY are split into 3 different classes (Class A, Class B and Class C).

+- Class A hosts should get the latest updates directly from the upstream repositories.
+- Class B hosts should be a bit "safer", i.e. their repositories are kept a whole week behind the repositories of Class A hosts.
+In case of a repository being broken, Class A hosts will get broken before Class B hosts.
+This way you have time to react.
+- Class C hosts are even "safer" than Class B, i.e. they stay 2 weeks behind the upstream repositories.

+This translates into the following use-case:

+- IT Desktops from the Linux-Systems group: configured to the upstream repositories, i.e. always get the latest package updates!
+(Class A)
+- Remaining IT Desktops: 7 days behind the upstream repositories (Class B)
+- IT Non-Critical Servers: 7 days behind the upstream repositories (Class B)
+- IT Critical Servers: 2 weeks behind the upstream repositories (Class C)
+- External Desktops: 2 weeks behind the upstream repositories (Class C)
+- External Servers: 2 weeks behind the upstream repositories (Class C)

+This tool does not take care of synchronizing the repositories from their original location into a local storage (mirroring).
+It only takes care of managing the local mirror directories in your repository server.

+## How does this work
+The management of the repositories is done by creating a "timeline" for each repository.
+Each timeline contains a defined amount of snapshots from the directory tree of the given repository.
-Snapshots are taken by simply calling 'cp -al' from the source directory into the destination directory.
+The snapshots within the timeline are taken on a nightly basis by simply calling 'cp -al' from the source directory of the repository into the timeline directory.
 This creates a complete copy of the source directory by hard-linking files into the destination directory.
 For more infos type 'man cp'.
+When the maximum amount of snapshots is reached, the oldest snapshot gets deleted.
+The Class A, Class B and Class C references are simply a bunch of symbolic links which point to the appropriate snapshots.

+The whole timeline machinery was written in python and can also be used for other purposes than repository management.
+The code sections for repository management are isolated and could easily be replaced or discarded without affecting the internal working of the timeline class.

 ## Installation
 In order to use the repository management tool you just need to clone the git repository and configure the logging options by editing timeline-logging.cfg.

-Most examples in this text file were run with logging level=INFO unless the output might in some cases not be of relevance.
+This file is a standard python logging configuration file.
+For more details check out the [Logging facility for Python](https://docs.python.org/2/library/logging.html).

 ## Usage